stjudecloud/rfcs/text/0002-quality-check-workflow.md

 * `ngsderive v1.0.1` will be added for RNA-seq strandedness derivation, read length derivation, and instrument derivation.
-* `fastqc v0.11.8` will be upgraded to `fastqc v0.11.9`.
-Upgraded to receive the benefits of bug fixes and software optimizations.
-* `picard v2.20.2` will be upgraded to `picard v2.21.8`.
-Upgraded to receive the benefits of bug fixes and software optimizations.
-* `qualimap v2.2.2c` will be upgraded to `qualimap v2.2.2d`.
-Upgraded to receive the benefits of bug fixes and software optimizations.
-* `samtools v1.9` will be upgraded to `samtools v1.10.2`.
-Upgraded to receive the benefits of bug fixes and software optimizations.

 ## Automated metrics comparison